 - Whether the measure needs to correspond to DSM criteria for PTSD

 - Psychometric strengths and weaknesses of the measure

 - Whether complexity and language of the measure is appropriate to the population being sampled.

 The VA advises that diagnosing PTSD may be most effective when the doctor conducts a formal interview in the right circumstances.
 Do not be surprised if your healthcare provider forgoes an on-paper type assessment in favor of simply asking you a group of questions and following up on your answers.

 An Important PTSD Caveat

 The PTSD experience is not a universal one.
-Post-traumatic stress disorder can occur from a single event, a group of events, etc. It is important to avoid generalization of the symptoms and treatment of PTSD or treat the condition’s diagnosis as a “standard prognosis.”
+Post-traumatic stress disorder can occur from a single event or a group of events.
+It is important to avoid generalization of the symptoms and treatment of PTSD or treat the condition’s diagnosis as a “standard prognosis.”
 Every case is different, every cause is different, and each treatment pathway will succeed or fail depending on individual circumstances.

 Who Can Help Screen You for Post-Traumatic Stress Disorder?